 However, notable divergences arise concerning the anticipated behavioural shifts, particularly pertaining to environmental considerations.
-Our pre-pandemic study conducted in 2019 across 27 countries highlighted a significant inclination among consumers to opt for transportation modes with lower carbon footprints, even at the expense of convenience, with sentiments bolstered further if cost The findings of the research differentials were factored in. suggests that the appetite for cohorts (Gen Z flyers), did not exhibit substantial shifts towards alternative modes of transportation.
-Instead, the majority continued their pre-pandemic travel patterns, with little deviation observed even after the easing of restrictions.
+Our pre-pandemic study conducted in 2019 across 27 countries highlighted a significant inclination among consumers to opt for transportation modes with lower carbon footprints, even at the expense of convenience, with sentiments bolstered further if cost differentials were factored in.